 Problem Or Issue:

-Although authorised for the control of diarrhoea in piglets by the HPRA only since 2013, zinc oxide has traditionally been favoured by veterinary practitioners as an alternative to antibiotics.
+Although authorised for the control of diarrhoea in piglets by the HPRA only since 2013, zinc oxide was prescribed by veterinary practitioners as an alternative to antibiotics.

-The premix is normally incorporated into finished piglet feed to give a dosage of 2300 to 2500 mg elemental zinc /kg bodyweight and fed for up to 14 days during the high risk weaning period.
+The premix was normally incorporated into finished piglet feed and fed for up to 14 days during the high risk weaning period.

 Actions To Be Taken: